 - Review – The surveyor will then run through all of their recommended options with you.
 This is when you’ll decide things like what kind of ladder you’d like or how much of the loft to board.
 Or, if you’re feeling adventurous, tell us you’d like roof windows!

-- The Quote – Finally, the surveyor will compile their notes and sketches into a detailed quote and leave that with you if the work required is straight forward enough to do so.
+- The Quote – Finally, the surveyor will compile their notes and sketches into a detailed quote and leave that with you if the work required is straightforward enough to do.
 We’ll also back that up with another copy sent via email within 2 days and often the same day.

 In early 2021 we started a new procedure to help us push our already high installation standards even further.
 Our fitting team must submit a detailed set of photos covering all aspects of the install when any installation work is completed.
 A manager then reviews the work before it can be officially signed off and presented to the customer.